cyrille-kone/soft-actor-critic-jax/README.md

 ## Installation

-If you want to run the code on mujoco environments, make sure [mujoco](https://github.com/openai/mujoco-py) is installed on your computer
+If you want to run the code on mujoco environments, make sure [mujoco](https://github.com/openai/mujoco-py) is installed on your computer.
+Then run the following commands
 ```bash
 git clone https://github.com/cyrille-kone/deep-rl
 cd deep-rl